Why Is My French Press Coffee Weak

 If that’s the case, then you’ll need to look for darkly roasted beans to satisfy your coffee kick.

-Another contributor to the way some might perceive coffee strength is the variety of coffee used.
+The variety of coffee used also contributes to how some people perceive coffee strength.
 Over 98 percent of coffee worldwide comes from just two varieties of coffee beans: arabica and robusta.

-So next time you’re at the store, make sure to check the roast level on the packet and look out for packs that don’t specify that the contents are 100 percent arabica.
+Next time you’re at the store, check the roast level on the packet.
+Look for packs that don’t specify 100 percent arabica.

 A better French press experience